New research shows that isolated nicotine can be effective for brain enhancement and helpful in treating a number of brain-related disorders.

 The health hazards of smoking are widely known.

-Nicotine has often been singled out as the reason tobacco smoking is unhealthy and addictive, but recent research shows these connections to be largely untrue.
+Nicotine has often been singled out as the reason tobacco smoking is both unhealthy and addictive, but some research indicates that these connections are not as strong as we’ve been led to believe.

-Nicotine, in its isolated form, is thought to be a reliable and safe brain enhancer.
+Contrary to popular belief, nicotine in its isolated form is thought to be a reliable and safe brain enhancer.

 It boosts brain function in healthy adults and in those with mental health problems.